-When thinking about TACSA the victim may feel complicit in the abuse/harm because they engaged in conversation, or encouraged conversation, or because they wanted to engage with the perpetrator and even enjoyed their attention, or sent 'normal' pictures.
+When thinking about Technology-Assisted Child Sexual Abuse (TACSA), the victim may feel complicit in the abuse/harm because they engaged in conversation, or encouraged conversation, or because they wanted to engage with the perpetrator and even enjoyed their attention, or sent 'normal' pictures.

 We must reiterate to the young person that just because you engage in some way doesn't mean the other person (perpetrator) has a right to harm you in ANY way.

-Be aware that you may be dealing with a young person who believes that they are to blame for what has happened.
-To The point to emphasise is that perpetrators are entirely to blame.
+Be aware that you may be dealing with a young person who believes that they are to blame or what has happened.
+The point to emphasise is that perpetrators are entirely to blame.